Emmet-Finance/Emmet.Docs/docs/ecosystem/governance.md

 ## Process

-The governance process within \textit{Emmet.Finance** involves several key stages, from proposal submission to implementation.
+The governance process within `Emmet.Finance` involves several key stages, from proposal submission to implementation.
 The following steps outline how governance functions are carried out:

 1. **Proposal Submission**: